snowmobiletrails.com

 Trail Ethics and Common Sense [maps]

 Most of the trails in the Minnesota Arrowhead/Northeastern Minnesota are wilderness trails, or adjacent to wilderness areas.
 Trails cross private and public land and are developed and maintained through a Minnesota Department of Natural Resources (MN DNR) Grant-In-Aid program.
 Local snowmobile groups act in conjunction with the state to create, groom and maintain area trails.
-Snowmobiling is free of charge in Minnesota as long as your snowmobile is registered here, or in your home state or province.
+Snowmobiles must be registered in your home state or in Minnesota.
+A State Trail permit is required for snowmobiling any state trail or grant-in-aid trails.
 A 50 MPH speed limit is in effect unless otherwise posted.
 Watch out for dog sledding teams, moose, deer and approaching snowmobiles.
 Stay off ski trails - Lodges and resorts spend large amounts of money grooming their ski trails, and when sledders destroy the skinny skiing trails, it gives all of us a bad rap!

 Be prepared; ALWAYS RIDE WITH OTHERS, have a current map, and bring repair items.
 Other items you better bring with are: emergency food, water, flash light, cell phone, belt, fuel and oil.
 Leave your itinerary with a friend or family member and get a local weather forecast.
 See emergency contacts on our area contacts page.